xvredebreuk/EvtxHussar/README.md

 - .evtx - Windows event log files coming from various hosts or single host

 ### Output data
+- Chart generation (Event frequency distribution of all *.evtx files)
 - Subset of events based on event ID's defined in maps (e.g. System 104 - The log file was cleared.)
 - Events useful for forensics
 - One of the following output formats: CSV, JSON, JSONL, Excel